programmfabrik/easydb-documentation/content/webfrontend/datamanagement/lists/csvimport/_index.en.md

 * Import of linked data sets (simple & hierarchical) which are created completely and linked
 * Import a level of multiple fields (e.g., media to tags) (further nested levels can not be considered)
 * Update the records in the CSV importer
-* Create nine records in the CSV importer
+* Create new records in the CSV importer

 ### Supported field types